 \section{Excitation probability along the infall worldline}

-We evaluate the first-order excitation amplitudes derived in Section \ref{sec4} along the infalling geodesic.
+We evaluate the first-order excitation amplitudes derived in Sec. \ref{sec4} along the infalling geodesic.
 For both detector models, the integrals are dominated by the near-horizon segment where the phase is governed by the combination \(t-r_*\).
-Using the geodesic relations from Section \ref{sec2} and the unit-flux mode normalization from Section \ref{sec3}, the worldline integral reduces, in the large-\(\omega\) regime, to an endpoint (near-horizon) asymptotics that yields a gamma-function.
+Using the geodesic relations from Sec. \ref{sec2} and the unit-flux mode normalization from Sec. \ref{sec3}, the worldline integral reduces, in the large-\(\omega\) regime, to an end point (near-horizon) asymptotics that yields a gamma-function.
 Its modulus square produces the Planckian detailed-balance factor \(\left(e^{4\pi \nu}-1\right)^{-1}\).
 Mass and polarization enter only through smooth prefactors and the asymptotic kinematic threshold \(\nu\ge m_V\).